Connecticut Food Handler Training & Manager Certification

 - HACCP - 16hrs

-Connecticut Food Safety Manager Principles Course & ANSI-CFP Certification Exam
+Connecticut Food Safety Manager Course & ANSI Certification Exam

 The Food Safety Manager Principles Course will give you the proper food safety training to help you prepare for the nationally accredited certification exam of the ANSI-CFP (American National Standard Institute – Conference for Food Protection).
 The Food Safety Manager Principles Course provides necessary training leading up to the Food Protection Manager Certification Exam.
 This course covers food safety issues, regulations, and techniques to maintain a food-safe environment.

 Exam Duration: 1.5 Hours